Lukuluk0/CyberJourney/TryHackMe/Intro Cybersecurity path/OperatingSystemSecurity.md

 The operating system allows these programs to access the hardware according to specific rules.

-- Confidentiality: You want to ensure that secret and private files and information are only available to intended persons.
+- **Confidentiality**: You want to ensure that secret and private files and information are only available to intended persons.

-- Integrity: It is crucial that no one can tamper with the files stored on your system or while being transferred on the network.
+- **Integrity**: It is crucial that no one can tamper with the files stored on your system or while being transferred on the network.

-- Availability: You want your laptop or smartphone to be available to use anytime you decide to use it.
+- **Availability**: You want your laptop or smartphone to be available to use anytime you decide to use it.

 ---